opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 The 2rd option is of course to source and produce the Time Card with the manufacturers you seek out yourself.

-The 3rd option is to purchase the Time Card from 3rd party vendors like [Timebeat](https://store.timebeat.app).
+The 3rd option is to purchase the Time Card from 3rd party vendors like [Safran](https://safran-navigation-timing.com/about-the-atomic-reference-time-card-art-card/), [Timebeat](https://store.timebeat.app) or [ADVA](https://www.adva.com/en/newsroom/press-releases/20211109-adva-timing-card-brings-precise-synchronization-to-open-compute-servers).

 ## Form Factor